arvtom/plant_boss/README.md

 Different soil characteristics monitoring and sending to sqlite database using esp32.
 Raspberry pi will be used as a database, webpage on local network, notification server.

 # TODOs
-* Test sensors with low, medium, high values.
+* Test sensors with low, medium, high values - OK.
 * Implement HW changes in pcba design:
-	* Jumpers for boot strapping pins
-	* Big jumper for reset (EN) pin
-	* Battery holder terminals
 	* Choose new voltage regulator, which can supply 3V, have dropout voltage less than 0.3V and output current of 500 mA.
 	* Voltage divider to measure battery voltage.
 Consider using mosfets, to prevent constant current draw through divider.
 Optimise divider series resistance.
-	* Consider using attenuation of adc channel.
-This way higher voltage can come to adc input, there would be better s/n ratio.
+	* Jumpers for boot strapping pins
+	* Big jumper for reset (EN) pin
+	* Battery holder terminals
 	* Not all GPIO pins can be outputs.
 Change temperature and humidity vcc pins.
 	* 1.27 mm connectors.
 	* ESP32 placement with regard to light sensor.